jong-un-crypto/unc-workspace-rs/README.md

 <div align="center">

-  <h1>NEAR Workspaces (Rust Edition)</h1>
+  <h1>UNC Workspaces (Rust Edition)</h1>

   <p>
-    <strong>Rust library for automating workflows and writing tests for NEAR smart contracts.
+    <strong>Rust library for automating workflows and writing tests for UNC smart contracts.
 This software is not final, and will likely change.</strong>
   </p>

   <p>